-Parenting doesn't stop once your child goes off to college.
-In fact, parents are a key factor in student success, both academically and personally.
-When students are in crisis or feel overwhelmed, they often turn to their parents for help and advice.
-Parents can be helpful in so many ways, but they may not always know where to turn for support and resources.
-Parents Matter is a free consultation service offered by CAPS, a component of Campus Health.
+Family support doesn't stop once your student goes off to college.
+In fact, parents, guardians, and family members are a key factor in student success, both academically and personally.
+When students are in crisis or feel overwhelmed, they often turn to their families for help and advice.
+Family members and guardians can be helpful in so many ways, but they may not always know where to turn for support and resources.
+Parents Matter is a free consultation service for parents, guardians, and family members offered by CAPS, a component of Campus Health.
 We want your student to succeed in life just as much as you do, and we're here to help you help them.

 There are many ways to get support for you and your student.

 The CAPS team includes counselors, psychologists, psychiatrists, and other mental health clinicians who are all here to help your student thrive.
 Through CAPS Care Pathways, we work with students to create individualized Care Plan that meets their unique need and goals.